 - Provide quality user-friendly services that support user needs

 - Provide a library staff that is efficient in promoting continuous growth of resources and services

 - Facilitate collaboration with members of the college community to improve resources and services

-  The library/learning resource center features an Online Public Access Catalog (OPAC) that provides access to the library’s collection via the Internet.
+The library/learning resources center features an Online Public Access Catalog (OPAC) that provides access to the library’s collection via the Internet.
 In addition, it also provides access to a number of subscribed electronic databases available 24/7, both on-campus and remotely, from any online computer station.
 These databases feature electronic periodicals, newspapers, and electronic books in support of the academic programs.
 The electronic resources are particularly tailored to support the undergraduate distance learning programs, and the graduate and professional studies programs.

-  The Carl S. Swisher Library/Learning Resource houses a number of conference rooms for group study, exhibition areas, computer center and college archives.
+The Carl S. Swisher Library/Learning Resources Center houses a number of conference rooms for group study, exhibition areas, computer center and college archives.
 Special collections include: the Mary McLeod Bethune, Florence Roane, Attica Collection, and the Black Collection of books by and about Blacks.
 The archival area is the repository for documents, photographs and other materials of historic value to the university.

 The library falls under the administrative Office of the Provost, under the leadership of Dr. Makola Abdullah.
 The library receives system support from the Center for Information Technology which is directed by the Chief Information Officer, Mr. Franklin Patterson.